bahrus/xtal-fetch/README.md

 ## Single Requests

-\<xtal-fetch\> is a dependency free web component wrapper around the fetch api.
+\<xtal-fetch\> is a vanilla-ish web component wrapper around the fetch api.
 It is inspired by Polymer's \<iron-ajax\> component.
 But this component has no legacy Polymer dependencies, is a thin transparent wrapper around the native fetch api, and supports some alternative functionality not supported by *iron-ajax*.

 Web components that do anything other than pure presentation views may seem unnatural, or wrong in some frameworks, as discussed [here](http://github.com/bahrus/json-merge) .
 But it is my view that they can still serve a very useful purpose even in such settings, in promoting developer productiviy, lowering barrier to entry for new developers, and keeping the total code footprint low.

 ### Referencing

 In order to keep the size of the download(s) as small as possible, the functionality of this component is broken down into three subcomponents.  xtal-fetch-get just supports basic get requests, has no support for error handling.
 It requires a browser that supports ES6 Modules.
-It is 740B (gzipped and minified).  xtal-fetch-req supports everything xtal-fetch supports, except multi fetch requests.
-It adds another 1.26K (gzipped and minified), and also requires ES6 Modules to import.
+It is 730B (gzipped and minified, not counting a common xtal base class).  xtal-fetch-req supports everything xtal-fetch supports, except multi fetch requests.
+It adds another 1.33K (gzipped and minified), and also requires ES6 Modules to import.

 If you want to just keep things simple and include everything, or need to support browsers that don't support ES6 Modules (and not require "require.js" or a build step), you can use xtal-fetch.js.
 It can use a classic script reference or a module reference.
-It weighs 2.0 KB gzipped and minified.
+It weighs 2.4 KB minified and gzipped.

 All the evergreen browsers support fetch.
 For IE11, a polyfill should be used.